-The Pittsburgh region is facing unprecedented economic, health and human services challenges in the global public health pandemic brought on by the COVID-19 virus.
+The Pittsburgh region faced an unprecedented economic, health and human services challenges in the global public health pandemic brought on by the COVID-19 virus.
 In response, on March 16, 2020, local philanthropies partnered to create the Emergency Action Fund, which awarded operating grants on a rolling basis to emergency service providers and nonprofit organizations serving on the front lines of recovery.

 The Fund stopped accepting grant applications on May 8, 2020, Foundation President and CEO Lisa Schroeder said donations will still be accepted for foundations, corporations and the public to give toward future phases of grantmaking.
 Read Aug.
 4, 2020 news release.